Skip to main content

 Control triggers and manage cravings.
 A big part of maintaining your sobriety is managing cravings to use alcohol or drugs.
 One of the most effective ways to manage your cravings involves making a concerted effort to avoid the people, environments and scenarios that act as triggers for you.
 Ideally, you should take the following steps to keep your cravings under control and reduce your triggers:

-1. Distance yourself from your old rug or drinking buddies
+1. Distance yourself from your old drug or drinking buddies

 2. Avoid bars and clubs where drug and alcohol is prominent